doublelei/VIHE/README.md

 Or you can follow the instructions below to install the dependencies manually.

-### Install VIHE
-- **Step 1 (Optional):**
+### **Step 1 (Optional):**
 We recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) and creating a virtual environment.
 ```bash
 conda create --name vihe python=3.8
 conda activate vihe
 ```

+### **Step 2:**
-- **Step 2:** Install PyTorch.
+Install PyTorch.
 Make sure the PyTorch version is compatible with the CUDA version.
 One recommended version compatible with CUDA 11.1 and PyTorch3D can be installed with the following command.
 More instructions to install PyTorch can be found [here](https://pytorch.org/).
 ```
 conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch
 ```

+### **Step 3:**
-- **Step 3:** Install PyTorch3D.
+Install PyTorch3D.
 One recommended version that is compatible with the rest of the library can be installed as follows.
 Note that this might take some time.
 For more instructions visit [here](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md).
 ```
 conda install -c fvcore -c iopath -c conda-forge fvcore iopath
 curl -LO https://github.com/NVIDIA/cub/archive/1.10.0.tar.gz